gvwilson/thirdbit/src/fiction/iffy/index.md

 he told her,
-but with luck they would look like a colony of arctic hares in a burrow rather than two people kilometers away from where people ought to be.
+but with luck they would look like a colony of arctic hares in a burrow rather than two people kilometers away from anywhere people ought to be.

-She tossed and turned in her sleeve tent, unable to fall asleep.
+She tossed and turned in her tent, unable to fall asleep.
 Its roof was claustrophobically close above her.
 The wind sounded wrong,